xpdustry/nohorny/README.md

 ## Testing

-- `./gradlew runMindustryClient`: Run Mindustry in desktop mode with the plugin.
+- `./gradlew runMindustryClient`: Run Mindustry in desktop with the plugin.
-- `./gradlew runMindustryServer`: Run Mindustry in a server mode with the plugin.
+- `./gradlew runMindustryServer`: Run Mindustry in a server with the plugin.

 ## TODO